Tuesday, October 7, 2008

 The last few weeks have been interesting.
 After several requests, I started a thread on Ravelry about Mormonism.
 I was a tad hesitant, considering that the last several times my religion came up, it became a pulpit at which to scream for weeks about how "Mormons aren't Christian," or to compare the terror of Mormonism to a neighbor who skins cats.
 Yes, I'm serious.
 In comparison, the sermon about how "ridiculous" we are seems pretty tame.

-tion.
+Perhaps you can understand my trepidation.
 But, really, it's turned out pretty well.
 People have been curious, but not argumentative (much), and though some people still find our beliefs peculiar, those same people seem to respect them for what they are, and appreciate a further explanation.
 It's even more interesting to me to hear comments like, "I was raised to believe that Mormonism was a cult--it's so obvious to me now that you're not.
 And that you worship Christ."
 Well, thank goodness for that!
 I guess I'd never really realized how many people had been taught that we're a cult.
 It makes me a little sad, but I'm pleased that some good has come of these discussions.
 I'd just expected to answer questions about whether we're polygamists, or whether we have horns.
 (No, and yes.
 Um, I mean no!
 Hee.)

 In knitting news, I finally finished Martha for Mom!
 It was a *lovely* finished sweater.
 I was really nervous to hand it over to my picky, picky mother, but it went over well!
 She even WEARS it!
 Woohoo!